 What’s a coaxial cable?

-Made primarily of copper, a coaxial cable transmits data from place-to-place through electricity.
-It’s the technology that internet service providers started using when dial-up and digital subscriber line (DSL) grew outdated.
+Made primarily of copper, a coaxial cable transmits data from place to place through electricity.
+It’s the technology that internet service providers started using when dial-up and digital subscriber lines (DSL) grew outdated.
 While there are improvements over dial-up and DSL, cable internet doesn’t quite trump fiber internet.
 Still, cable internet is available in most parts of the country and often at a budget-friendly price.

 Cable internet does require a modem, which allows your home to connect to the internet service provider’s infrastructure.
 In turn, you plug the modem into a router.
 Together, the modem gets you a connection from the internet service provider and the router creates your Wi-Fi network.
 There are also some internet service providers which combine the modem and the router into a single device.